kirahman2/salarypredictionportfolio/README.md

 * Removed 5 rows where salary equaled 0, which indicated missing values
 * Removed 7117 rows for salaries more than 220 since this goes beyond the upper 75% percentile (outlier removal)
 * Records with a degree and major listed as "None" were replaced with "Missing"
-* Categorical variables were imputed which included company id, job type, degree, major and industry
+* Imputed categorical variables including company id, job type, degree, major and industry

 ## Exploratory Data Analysis
 Prior to the exploratory phase I hypothesized that a higher level education equated with a higher salary.
 To test this theory, I looked at a boxplot of salary compared against degree.
 It turns out that someone with a PhD earns only slightly more than someone with a masters and bachelors.